 The soils vary across the Quixote property and are the result of volcanic eruptions that took place millions of years ago, as well as the slow erosion of the arid Vaca Mountains.
 The gravely soils, interspersed with cobblestones, are coarser and retain less water resulting in low-vigor vines that yield fruit with great intensity and flavor.

-Organic farming is common sense farming, and while whimsy has taken a hold of the buildings, our 27-acre Estate Vineyard is farmed without the use of synthetic pesticides or fertilizers.
-This detail-centric, hands-on approach produces better grapes and the best wine.
+Organic farming is common sense farming, and while whimsy has taken a hold of the buildings, our 27-acre estate vineyard is farmed without the use of synthetic pesticides or fertilizers.
+This detail-centric, hands-on approach produces higher quality grapes.
 We call it thoughtful farming.
-Our home vineyard from which all of our wines are grown, is comprised primarily of Cabernet Sauvignon and Petite Sirah blocks, complemented with small plantings of Malbec, Cabernet Franc and Petit Verdot.
-We entrust the famed Michael Wolf with farming, within the guidance and direction of Philippe Melka and B.R.
-Smith, our Estate Winemaking team.
+Our estate vineyard, from which all our grapes are grown, is planted primarily with Cabernet Sauvignon and Petite Sirah vines, complemented by small plantings of Malbec, Cabernet Franc and Petit Verdot.

-The habitat surrounding the vineyards is full of life.
-From owls and raptors to tiny lizards that compete with your feet as you enter the winery, the diversity of the ranch ecosystem helps promote balance between man and nature as well as continually improves the overall health of the vineyard.
-A practical and common sense approach.
+The habitat surrounding the estate is full of life.
+From owls and other birds of prey to tiny lizards that compete with your feet as you enter the winery, the diversity of the ranch ecosystem helps promote balance between humans and nature, as well as continually improving the overall health of the vineyard.
+Practical and common-sense … the Quixote approach.